 When establishing a Singapore trust, a founder can transfer management of the following types of property: stocks, land, real estate and other property, money, family wealth, business, etc.

 Duration of a TrustTrusts established in Singapore after 12/15/04 can exist for up to 100 years.
 Their duration is determined by:

 - distribution of assets between beneficiaries (when funds are distributed, a trust ceases to exist);

 - a beneficiary agreement on liquidation of a trust.

-- Royalty, similar profits, arising from property, located outside of Singapore;
+- royalty and similar profits arising from property located outside of Singapore;

 Please keep in mind that Singapore has no currency controls.

 Looking to set up a trust in Singapore?
 Need advice on establishing a trust in Singapore?
 Why not contact YB Case?